codefitz/tplser/README.md

 ### Alpha

+0.07 - Added warnings for uninitialised variables (inside of if block) - mostly working<br>
 0.06 - Added fileInfo, listDirectory, registryKey, definitions to summary.
 Now evaluates list of definition variables correctly.<br>
 0.05 - Added exception handling for declarations (ignore variables for now).
 Added more secion header identifaction.
 Started on syntax recognition for variables.<br>
 0.04 - Committed to GitHub.